 How to Use Bulletproof Collagen Protein

 Mix one scoop into a glass of water or milk.
 Drink.
-Or, follow recipes as shown on the official website, to include extra protein and collagen into the food you eat.
+Follow recipes as shown on the official website, including extra protein and collagen into the food you eat.

 Potential Bulletproof Collagen Protein Side Effects

 High calcium levels or hypercalcemia may occur as a side effect of taking too much collagen.

 Too much collagen can also lead to hypersensitivity reactions, an abnormal response to the immune system against allergens.

 It is most common when collagen supplements come from marine sources.